 Even in a marriage of relatively short duration, the couple is likely to acquire a significant amount of property together – perhaps even a home (and home mortgage), furniture and appliances, a car or cars, and countless other items.
 Property (and debts) acquired during a marriage is marital property, and if the couple divorces, they have to decide – or the court has to decide – how to split up this property and debt between them.
 Florida law requires marital property to be divided in an equitable manner, meaning it must be fair.
 Courts look at a number of factors to decide what is fair, and every case is different.
-The St. Petersburg equitable distribution lawyers at Meros, Smith, Lazzara, Brennan & Brennan, P.A., can advise you on property issues and represent you in negotiations, mediation, collaborative divorce or litigation.
+The St. Petersburg equitable distribution lawyers at Meros, Smith, Brennan, Brennan and Gregg, P.A., can advise you on property issues and represent you in negotiations, mediation, collaborative divorce or litigation.
 We’ll work to make sure your interests are adequately represented in the equitable distribution of marital property.

 Marital Versus Nonmarital Property

 Florida law defines marital assets and liabilities to include assets acquired and liabilities incurred during the marriage by the spouses jointly or by either spouse individually.
 Additionally, to the extent that nonmarital property appreciated in value due to the efforts of either spouse during the marriage, that enhancement in value is also marital property.
 The paydown of principal on a mortgage secured by nonmarital real property can also be marital property, as are interspousal gifts made during the marriage.
 Either spouse’s pension and retirement and similar benefits, vested or nonvested, are also marital property to the extent they accrued during the marriage.
 Property that is jointly titled is presumed to be marital property unless one party can prove otherwise.